-As an aircraft unloaded its crimson flame retardant on the oak trees behind her house, LeeAnne Mullins, a 63-old-resident of Horsethief Canyon in Riverside county, stood in her backyard, filling up her hummingbird feeder and preparing to evacuate her home of 13 years in response to yet another one of the California wildfires.
+As an aircraft unloaded its crimson flame retardant on the oak trees behind her house, LeeAnne Mullins, a 63-old-resident of Horsethief Canyon in Riverside county, stood in her backyard, filling up her hummingbird feeder.
+She was preparing to evacuate her home of 13 years in response to yet another one of the California wildfires.

 Following Holy Fire evacuations, Mullins and her husband faced the possibility of never seeing their home again.